documentationfor yFiles for HTML 3.0.0.1

 Type nameDescription

 IStripeModels common aspects of rows and columns in a table model.
-This includes the layout, insets, (minimum) sizes, for example, and also support for labels.
+This includes the layout, paddings, and minimum sizes, and also support for labels.

 IRowModels a row in a table model.
 Note that IStripe is the super interface.